Is your company using customer relationship management (CRM) software?

 According to SuperOffice, “CRM software is now the biggest software market in the world.”
 They go on to say that once 2025 rolls around, CRM software should bring in $80+ billion for its users.

-Whether it’s cloud-based, mobile-based, or small business CRM, if your company wants sales and growth, you can’t afford to skip this software.
+Whether it’s cloud-based, mobile-based, or CRM for small business, if your company wants sales and growth, you can’t afford to skip this software.

 Are you not convinced by one stat?
 Perhaps you’re a small business owner on a very tight budget.
 Anything you funnel money into, be it new hardware, software, and the like must be worthwhile.